openSUSE/news-o-o/_posts/2013-10-07-help-promote-opensuse-13-1.markdown

 ---
 author: Jos Poortvliet
+comments: true
 date: 2013-10-07 16:50:54+00:00
 layout: post
 link: https://news.opensuse.org/2013/10/07/help-promote-opensuse-13-1/
+slug: help-promote-opensuse-13-1
-title: "Help promote openSUSE 13.1!"
+title: Help promote openSUSE 13.1!
+wordpress_id: 16835
 categories:
 - Distribution
 - Project
 ---

 [![Making noise](http://farm5.static.flickr.com/4044/4316533311_84a562b59c_m.jpg)](http://www.flickr.com/photos/iboy/4316533311/)

 We're not at the release, but [the beta is out](https://news.opensuse.org/?p=16747), according to the [roadmap](https://en.opensuse.org/openSUSE:Roadmap) RC1 is coming Thursday and our artists have been hard at work preparing artwork.
 We've got badges, backgrounds, counters and banners for you to put on your social media or blog pages, on your desktop or even on your wall!
 Let's make sure everybody knows what's coming.<!-- more -->